"Life under Shell"

 On site we also have a quiet area away from our guests and visiting dogs where our acquired tortoises live.

 All tortoises have been either adopted or surrendered to us to live out their days in a quiet environment suitable for their breeds.
-We have mainly Sulcata (African Spur Tailed) Tortoises and an elderly Greek Tortoise.
+We have mainly Sulcata (African Spur Tailed) Tortoises and smaller Greek and South European tortoises.

 In these arid regions, the tortoise excavates burrows in the ground to get to areas with higher moisture levels, and spends the hottest part of the day in these burrows.
 This is known as aestivation.
 In the wild, they may burrow very deep; up to 15 m deep and 30 m long.
 Plants such as grasses and succulents grow around their burrows if kept moist and in nature continue to grow for the tortoise to eat if the soil is replenished with its feces.
 Sulcata tortoises found in the Sudanese part of their range may reach significantly greater size at maturity than those found in other regions.